UMD: A Globally Connected University

 You will choose to receive credit for one of the following:

-- JOUR435: Global Change, Global Cooperation, Global News
+- JOUR435: Salzburg Seminar: Global Change, Global Cooperation,

-- JOUR735: Global Change, Global Cooperation, Global News
+- JOUR735: Salzburg Seminar: Global Change, Global Cooperation,

-- GVPT399J: Seminar in Government and Politics: Global Change, Global Cooperation, Global News, or
+- GVPT399J: Seminar in Government and Politics: Global Change, Global Cooperation, Global News or

 The courses your complete during this program will count as resident credit.
 In addition, JOUR434 and JOUR435 have been approved for the Diversity-Understanding Plural Societies and Scholarship in Practice requirements of the General Education program.

 All meals for the program are included in the program fee.
 Students will be given 3 buffet-style meals and 2 coffee/tea breaks each day, served at the hotel.